 A pre-interview email can go a long way to ensuring the interview is productive on both sides.
 After all, interviewing is a two-way street.
 Setting up candidates for success before they arrive doesn’t just make their life easier, it also saves your team time.

 “First, you’ll want to cover a lot of logistical and tactical things in the beginning,” says Mulhall.
-“All that pre-interview anxiety that a lot of candidates go through, trying to get ahead of it and let them know that you’re on their side.”
+“All that pre-interview anxiety that a lot of candidates go through — try to get ahead of it and let them know that you’re on their side throughout the process.”

-Important details to include in your pre-interview email:
+Important details to include in your pre-interview email might be:

 2. Make a candidate experience “What to Expect” video

 This second thing to include in your pre-interview correspondence email is a video.
-Creating a video helps give candidate a visual of what it’s actually like to go through the first day.
-So instead of having to drive the day before and make sure they know exactly where they’re going, they can just watch the video.
-A video focuses their efforts on doing their homework.
-You’ll want to point them to both good and bad reviews on Glassdoor to help ensure they come prepared with any questions as well.
+Creating a video helps give candidate a visual of what it’s actually like to go through the first day, which is even more important if the company is working remotely.
+You’ll also want to point them to both good and bad reviews on Glassdoor to help ensure they come prepared with any questions about your company culture as well.

 3. Prepare your candidates AND your interviewers